 The Astronomer’s Proposal Tool (APT) is a stand-alone software package used by astronomers for specifying proposed JWST observations and submitting JWST proposals for review.

-The JWST Astronomer's Proposal Tool is under development and subject to ongoing updates.
+The JWST Astronomer's Proposal Tool is subject to ongoing updates.
 The current documentation is based on APT v25.4, and will be revised as needed for future APT releases.

 The Astronomer’s Proposal Tool (APT) is a stand-alone software package used by astronomers to design JWST observations and submit JWST proposals for review.
 APT has many years of heritage from the HST project, and much of the look and feel of APT will be familiar to users who have proposed for HST.

 APT is the official submission tool for all JWST proposals, including (1) proposals from Guaranteed Time Observers (GTOs), (2) early release science (ERS) proposals, (3) general observer proposals, including survey and pure parallel proposals, (4) archival proposals, (5) theory proposals, and (6) proposals for director's discretionary time.
 All of these except the GTO proposals go through a selection process prior to acceptance.

 APT allows JWST users to perform a number of key functions:

 - specify the general proposal information (e.g., title, abstract, PI, Co-Is, etc.);

 - enter detailed observation specifications including instrument observing modes, mosaics, and special requirements;

 - visualize the field of view on the sky for planned JWST observations;

 - check the schedulability of observations using the APT visit planner;